“One of the first goals I set for myself was that I wanted customers to stay with us for at least ten years.”

 One of our earliest ERP implementation projects.
 It wasn't too long after this that John (seated left) hired Mike Pereira (third from left standing) as Sunrise's third employee.

 John also believed that his company would not just be deploying technology; these were people projects.
-That’s why the founding values are so important to him: be honest, work hard, and be nice to people.
+That’s why the founding values are so important to him: honesty, work hard, and be nice to people.

-From the start, Sunrise was recognized as a major player in supply chain consulting within the textile and apparel industry.
-It was in these early years that John also cemented Sunrise’s reputation for hiring professional, experienced consultants who were totally focused on customer satisfaction (in fact, our VP of Global Customer Support was the third employee John hired).
+From the start, Sunrise was recognized as a major player in supply chain consulting within the textile and apparel industries.
+It was in these early years that John also cemented Sunrise’s reputation for hiring professional, experienced consultants who were totally focused on customer satisfaction (in fact, our Global VP of Business Development was the third employee John hired).

 Featuring customer artwork and products at our Winston-Salem office has always been key to our decorating scheme, as evidenced from this photo, circa 2005.